liamzebedee/BrightID-API/README.md

 Brightside Unique works with [Brightside](https://github.com/Brightside-Social/brightside) to provide applications a way to verify that their users are unique.

-Possible applications include basic income, voting, group decision-making, reputation systems, and charities.
+This is important to basic income, voting, group decision-making, reputation systems, and charities.

 ## Components
 ### Brightside